directvt/vtm/doc/architecture.md

     or
     ```bash
     vtm ssh user@server vtm
-    # The `-r dtty` option is auto added if the first command line argument starts with `ssh` keyword.
+    # The `-r dtty` option is auto added if the first command-line argument starts with `ssh` keyword.
     ```

 ### Run remote vtm desktop in Text/VT mode over SSH